dustinpfister/blog_posts/_posts/js-object-keys.md

 ### 1.1 - Enumerable, and non-Enumerable Object key names

-Object keys can be enumerable mening that it is possible for the key name to be easily aqquired into an array of key names.
-However it is also possible for them to be non-enumberable as well, when this is the case it is still possible to to include them in an array of key names it just means that a methiod like Object.getOwnPropertyNames needs to be used to do so.
+Object keys can be enumerable meaning that it is possible for the key name to be easily acquired into an array of key names.
+However it is also possible for them to be non-enumerable as well, when this is the case it is still possible to to include them in an array of key names it just means that a method like Object.getOwnPropertyNames needs to be used to do so.
 It is also possible to set this value for an object key as well, more on that later.

 ### 1.2 - inherited Object keys, and Object Own keys

-javaScript supports prototype based ibnheritence, a subject I will not be getting into detial with here.
-However for the sake of the content of this post I will quickly mention that some keys of any given Object in javaScript are inherited from a propttype object chain and thus are not part of what ity often refered to as an Objects own properties.
-When an Array of key names is produced in javaScript typically these keys are not needed or desired in such an array, so it is a non isshue, but it is still something to be aware of when it comes to Object keys in javaScript.
+javaScript supports prototype based inheritance, a subject I will not be getting into detail with here.
+However for the sake of the content of this post I will quickly mention that some keys of any given Object in javaScript are inherited from a prototype object chain and thus are not part of what is often referred to as an Objects own properties.
+When an Array of key names is produced in javaScript typically these keys are not needed or desired in such an array, so it is a non issue, but it is still something to be aware of when it comes to Object keys in javaScript.

 ## 2 - Object.keys method